tigera-cs/Calico-Security-Observability-Troubleshooting-Training/modules/5.Secure Kubernetes Network Using Wireguard Encryption/README.md

 Processing triggers for man-db (2.9.1-1) ...
 ```

 6. Run the following command to validate Wireguard configurations.
 Get yourself familar with the output.
 This cluster runs three nodes.
-Each Wireguard node has two peers as show below.
-Felix configures `allowed ips` to implement granular access control in terms of what traffic is allowed through the tunel.
+Each Wireguard node has two peers as shown below.
+Felix configures `allowed ips` to implement granular access control in terms of what traffic is allowed through the tunnel.

 ```bash
 sudo wg